Scientific journal

 Original article

-Keywords: risk exposure assessment; plant growth regulator; acceptable daily intakes; chronic intake risk assessment; public health
+Keywords: risk exposure assessment; plant growth regulator; acceptable daily intake; chronic intake risk assessment; public health